How to Sign Up for MCAT: Quick Guide for Aspiring Med Students

 Understanding the MCAT

-The exam covers four main areas:
+The exam dives into four main areas:

 • Biological and Biochemical Foundations